docpad-archive/documentation/01-start/06-troubleshoot.html.md

 ### Watching doesn't work; works only some of the time; I get `EISDIR` errors
-File watching is a pretty timid thing that we are currently working on a lot to make better.
-There are currently two methods we can watch files, `watch` and `watchFile`. `watch` is the default and uses the operating system's watching mechanisms, however sometimes the operating system's watching mechanisms may not be the best.
-If that is the case, we'd like to switch our watching method to `watchFile` which is a slower, but does work when `watch` doesn't.
+File watching is a pretty timid thing.
+We're currently working on making it better.
+There are currently two methods for watching files: `watch` and `watchFile`.
+The default is `watch`, and it uses the operating system's watching mechanisms.
+However, sometimes those mechanisms aren't the best.
+If that's the case, we'd like to switch our watching method to `watchFile`.
+It's slower, but it works when `watch` doesn't.

 To do this, add the following to your [DocPad configuration file](/docpad/config):

 ``` coffee
 watchOptions: preferredMethods: ['watchFile','watch']